dgaydukov/cert-aws/sa/README.md

 SET mykey myvalue EX 5
 ```
 * Create AWS::CloudWatch::Alarm and recover instance in case it stopped or port 80 not responding (find some standard cloudwatch metric for this, take template as base `cloudformation/ec2-cw-recover-alarm.yml`)
++ add cf template that trigger lambda every 5 sec, and lambda check liveliness of ec2 (go to ec2 turn off httpd and see that logs are written to cloudwatch) + create alarm on error (more than 2 times send sns email)
 + add alarm to send email in case of failure
 + add elb health check with
++ add custom health check to elb
++ add elb to 2 vpc (load traffic between 2 vpc)
++ add HealthCheck to elb + default ec2 healthcheck from asg (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-elb-health-check.html)
++ add Simple elb with 2 ec2 from 2 private subnets (use nat gateway to install httpd) https://stackoverflow.com/questions/22541895/amazon-elb-for-ec2-instances-in-private-subnet-in-vpc
 ```
 TargetGroup:
     Type: AWS::ElasticLoadBalancingV2::TargetGroup